 Pour the contents of the saucepan into the simmering stock mixture.
 Bring the gravy to the boil and simmer gently, stirring occasionally, 30 minutes.

-After the duck has had 1 hour and 40 minutes to 2 hours in the oven, remove from the oven.
+After the duck is done, remove from the oven.
 Cover with tin foil and leave to rest for about 15 minutes.

 Carve the duck as desired.

 Arrange the carrots from the gravy around the edges of a serving platter and place your carved duck pieces in the center.
 Serve with the potatoes and gravy.